acedragneel/acedragneel/README.md

 ## &nbsp; &nbsp; **About Me**

-- I'm aspiring 🔭️ Back-End Developer.
+- I'm aspiring 🔭️ Full-Stack Developer.
-- I always like working in 🐧️ Linux Environment.
+- I always like working in 🐧️ Linux Environment and Windows Enviroment.
-- I worked on development of websites using Spring framework.
+- I worked on development of websites using Spring Boot, Node JS, React JS farmeworks.
-- I worked as Spring and Spring boot developer in previous jobs.
+- I worked as Spring boot developer in previous jobs.
 - Full Stack Developer aspirant.

 .